prioritizr/prioritizr/docs/reference/eval_boundary_summary.md

 A
 [`tibble::tibble()`](https://tibble.tidyverse.org/reference/tibble.html)
-object containing the boundary length of the solution.
-It contains the following columns:
+object describing the boundary length of the solution.
+It contains the following columns.

 - summary:

   `character` description of the summary statistic.
-The statistic associated with the `"overall"` value in this column is calculated using the entire solution (including all management zones if there are multiple zones).
-If multiple management zones are present, then summary statistics are also provided for each zone separately (indicated using zone names).
+The statistic associated with the `"overall"` value in this column is calculated using the entire solution (including all management zones if `x` has multiple zones).
+If `x` has multiple management zones, then summary statistics are also provided for each zone separately (indicated using zone names).

 - boundary: